mike-kane/teacher-chatbot-demo/data/nlu.md

 - I'd like the project for spanish, pls
  I'd like the project sheet for spanish, plz

- ##intent:inquire_history_project
+##intent:inquire_project_geometry
-- history project
+- geometry project
-- history project details
+- geometry project details
-- tell me about the history project
+- tell me about the geometry project
-- tell me about the project for history class
+- tell me about the project for geometry class
-- do I have a project in history
+- do I have a project in geometry
-- do I have a project in history class
+- do I have a project in geometry class
-- what is the history project
+- what is the geometry project
-- project for history
+- project for geometry
-- project for history class
+- project for geometry class
-- I'd like the project sheet for history class, please
+- I'd like the project sheet for geometry class, please
-- I'd like the project for history, pls
+- I'd like the project for geometry, pls
- I'd like the project sheet for history, plz
+ I'd like the project sheet for geometry, plz

-##intent:inquire_english_project
+ ##intent:inquire_project_english
 - english project
 - english project details
 - tell me about the english project